neilabenlakhal/neilabenlakhal.github.io/2020-2021Lecture/SOC/Chapter_1/README.md

 	- A print screen of the Git-it desktop App indicating that you have done all the challenges and

-	- A print screen of your Github created repository. :warning: *Use your real name and family name as GitHub account*.
+	- A print screen of your Github created repository. :warning: *Use your real name as GitHub account*: recommended format : firstNameLastName

 Additional resources :